orendaniel/cparus/README.md

 CParus can also be used as a library, for details refer to repl.c

-# The 4 Laws of the Parus language
+# The 3 Laws of the Parus language

 if token is self evaluating:
 	push it to the stack

 elseif token is pre-fixed with a ' (quoted form) :
 	quotate it and push it the stack

-elseif token is ! (force form):
-	apply the item in the top of the stack

 elseif symbol:
 	apply the token's binding